luaraggio/so_long/README.md

     <meta name="viewport" content="width=device-width, initial-scale=1.0">
 </head>
 <body>
-    <h1>So Long</h1>
+    <h1>So Long 🎮</h1>
     <p>A simple 2D game developed in C where a character (dolphin, fish, or any other) escapes Earth after collecting items.
-This README provides an overview of the project, instructions for setup, and a description of the game mechanics and components.</p>
+Here's an overview of the project with instructions for setup and also a description of the game mechanics and components.</p>
     <h2>Table of Contents</h2>
     <ul>
         <li><a href="#description">Description</a></li>